aisleron/aisleron.docs/docs/documentation/organize-lists.md

 ## Sorting a List

-It is also possible to sort a list by name.
+In addition to manual sorting, a list can also be sorted by name.
 This option will sort the list alphabetically, first by aisle, then by product.
 To sort the list by name, tap the *More* menu option, then select *Sort by name*.
 Then, confirm the sort request to rearrange the list by name.

 ## Show or Hide Empty Aisles

-By default, an aisle will be hidden if it currently doesn't have any visible products. to toggle the visibility of empty aisles, tap the *More* menu option, then select the *Show empty aisles* checkbox.
+By default, an aisle will be hidden if it doesn't have any visible products. to toggle the visibility of empty aisles, tap the *More* menu option, then select the *Show empty aisles* checkbox.
 This option can also be set from the [Settings](/docs/documentation/settings.md#display-options) page.

+## Expand/Collapse Aisles

+To expand or collapse all the aisles on the current list, tap the *More* menu option, then select the *Expand/collapse aisles* toggle.
+If there are any expanded aisles in the list, all aisles will be collapsed.
+Otherwise, all aisles will be expanded.